openresty/lua-nginx-module/README.markdown

     return ngx.redirect('/foo?a=3&b=4')

-It is strongly recommended to combine the `return` statement with this call, i.e., `return ngx.redirect(...)`.
+This method call terminates the current request's processing and never returns.
+It is recommended to combine the `return` statement with this call, i.e., `return ngx.redirect(...)`, so as to be more explicit.

 ngx.send_headers
 ----------------